kiranbakale/AMI-Readme/docs/environment_provision.md

   - `prefix` - The name prefix of the project.
 Set in `variables.tf`.
   - `ssh_public_key_file` - The file path of the public SSH key.
 Set in `variables.tf`.
   - `object_storage_force_destroy` - Controls whether Terraform can delete all objects (including any locked objects) from the bucket so that the bucket can be destroyed without error.
 Consider setting this value to `false` for production systems.
 Defaults to `true`.
+  - `object_storage_versioning` - Controls whether Object Storage versioning is enabled for the buckets.
+Refer to the [Object Storage versioning (AWS)](#object-storage-versioning-aws) below for more info.
+  - `object_storage_prefix` - An optional prefix to use for the bucket names instead of `prefix`.
+Can be used to ensure unique names for buckets. :warning:&nbsp; **Changing this setting on an existing environment must be treated with the utmost caution as it will destroy the previous bucket(s) and lead to data loss**.

 Next in the file are the various machine settings, separated the same as the Reference Architectures.
 To avoid repetition we'll describe each setting once: